Richard Jewell: How Did the Security Guard Die?

 The Clint Eastwood directed movie, ‘Richard Jewell’ was released recently to favorable reviews from critics.
 The biographical film follows the real life, titular character who was responsible for finding a bomb during the 1996 Summer Olympics in Atlanta: an act that saved the lives of thousands of people.
-Unfortunately, the FBI wrongly suspected Jewell of placing the bomb himself leading to his vilification by the national media that painted him as a terrorist.
+Unfortunately, the FBI wrongly suspected Jewell of placing the bomb himself, leading to his vilification by the national media, which painted him as a terrorist.

 Twenty-three years have passed since this incident took place and one might wonder how this affected Jewell’s life in the long run.
 Continue reading to find out how the wrongful conviction shaped the former security guard’s life.